KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Preliminaries and Background

 \subsection{Inverted File index}

-Inverted File (IVF) is an index for vector retrieval, which divides the data vectors into several partitions, and only scans a few partitions during the search.
-The vectors are usually partitioned by the $K$-means algorithm, which divides a dataset into $K$ distinct clusters with the objective of minimizing the intra-cluster variance.
-Formally, given a dataset $\{p_i\}_{i=1,2,...,n}$, where each $p_i \in \mathbb{R}^d$, the algorithm seeks to find a set of centroids $\{c_1,c_2,...,c_K\}$ that minimizes the objective function:
+The Inverted File (IVF) index is a widely adopted structure for efficient vector retrieval.
+It reduces the search space by partitioning the high-dimensional vector space into discrete regions and restricting the search to a subset of these regions.
+Partitioning is typically achieved via the $K$-means algorithm, which divides a dataset into $K$ distinct clusters with the objective of minimizing the intra-cluster variance.